 the process of being mentally stimulated to DO or feel something; esp. to DO something creative

 1. What Artist Inspires Me To Make Art?

 Well… None actually.
 I know, I know.
 This sounds crazy coming from an artist.
 But it’s true.

 Of course, I have favorite artists.
 But, I just don’t use their art to inspire mine.
 Trust me– it’d be easier if I could just say a familiar artist name and be done with it.
 Since my work spans many areas; so too does my inspirations.
-I’m stimulated by nature, machinery, linguistics, literature, science, philosophy, art movements, history, inventiveness and inventions.
-My relationship to a specific artwork is fairly independent from inspiration.
+I’m stimulated by nature, machinery, linguistics, literature, science, philosophy, art movements, history, inventiveness, and inventions.
+My relationship to a specific artwork is fairly independent of inspiration.
 Similarly to eating a truly great dish at a restaurant.
 Some people yearn to master that taste in their own kitchen while others find the heightened experience of the dish as the emotional achievement.

 I can already hear the skepticism.
 “Really Daric, you’re an artist… how can you be around art all the time and not have it creep into the work?”
-Naturally, one’s own experiences will always make their way into actions.
+Naturally, one’s own experiences will always make their way into action.
 I certainly don’t think there’s a vacuum around my art.
 But I find that it holds significantly less inspirational impact than say a walk in the forest, a great robotics breakthrough, or a philosophical debate ABOUT art.
-I use the visuals of other’s art to sooth the creative soul.
+I use the visuals of other’s art to soothe the creative soul.
 Not drive it.
-Over the years, I’ve learned how important that distinction was to staying true to my work.
+Over the years, I’ve learned how important that distinction was to stay true to my work.

 2. How Do You Come Up With So Many Ideas?

 All people are innately creative.
 We just get rusty as we get older.
 I get to do this all day long–I’ve got a lot more practice.